Purpose and Integrity for Sustainable Success in Turbulent Times

 明 (míng) means sensitivity, acuity, brilliance, enlightened action.

-Going about your business or serve stakeholders in fulfilling purpose.
+Going about your business or serving stakeholders in fulfilling purpose.

 See also Serve — Serve without Interfering and Serve without Interfering.